alan-turing-institute/data-safe-haven/docs/reference/checklists/security-checklist.md

 Tier 2: The user can access any package from our mirrors.
 They can freely use these packages without restriction.

 Tier 3: The user can only access a specific pre-agreed set of packages.
-They will be unable to download any package not on the allowlist.
+They will be unable to download any package not on the allowed list.

 ### Verify by: